straup/reverse-geoplanet/README.md

 Do you see the part where the `name` attribute contains the country name twice?
 The part where it says "Mission Dolores, San Francisco, CA, _US,_ United States"?
-That's actually I bug that I am responsible for back, so many moons ago, when I still worked at Flickr.
+That's actually I bug that I am responsible for from back, so many moons ago, when I still worked at Flickr.
 I'm sorry.
 It hurts every time I see it...

 By default reverse-geoplanet outputs JSON and is expected to be run more as a